 *Note: This recipe only requires two ingredients, but you will also need a disposable large roasting pan.
 I use a half size steam tray.
 Its dimensions are 13x11x2.5 inches.

-How to choose a spiral sliced ham?
+How to choose a spiral sliced ham

 The best way to ensure a delicious ham is to start with a quality product from the grocery store.
-I have always had luck with Sam's or Costco brand hams.
+I have always had luck with Sam's or Costco brand bone-in hams.
 No matter where you purchase it, look for a product that says "with natural juices" for the best flavor and consistency.

-🐖 How to cook ham in a roaster
+How to cook ham in a roaster

 The best way to keep a ham moist, yet flavorful, is to cover it in a glaze and cook it in a roaster pan.
 Some might say a slow cooker is an option, but a spiral ham doesn't fit well into a slow cooker.